Written by Dion Jay Tality

 Remote Work Capability

 The pandemic led to the rise of remote working.
-Almost 70% of U.S. employees have worked remotely.
-Many employers now adopt the hybrid work setup and will continue to do so.
+Up until now, many companies worldwide are allowing employees to work remotely.
+Some adopt the hybrid work setup and are expected to continue doing so.
 CCaaS is the ideal solution for remote work.

 Cloud-based software is best for communication and collaboration in a contact center.
 It allows employees to access the technology remotely.
 Thus, they connect with customers through various communication channels, even from their homes.